MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/overview.md

 ## What is the multitenant organization scenario?

-A *multitenant organization* is an organization that has more than one instance of Microsoft Entra ID.
+The multitenant organization scenario occurs when an organization has more than one tenant instance of Microsoft Entra ID.
 Here are the primary reasons why an organization might have multiple tenants:

 - **Conglomerates:** Organizations with multiple subsidiaries or business units that operate independently.
 - **Mergers and acquisitions:** Organizations that merge or acquire companies.